JeffIrwin/syntran/README.md

 }
 ```

-The final statement of a function implicitly defines the return value.
 The function defined above could be used like this:

 ```rust
 let a = 3;